fadils/my-resume/README.md

 # My Resume App

-Your resume fancy resume in an app.
+Your resume in an app.
-Show people who you are and what you can do in a beatifully created digital resume.
+Show people who you are and what you can do in a beautifully created digital resume.

 # License